Are you ready to work remotely?

 - Remember the physical items you need such as paper files, printed forms and equipment, like power adapters or your wireless mouse and receiver, that you’ll need to bring home from the office.

 - Be ready for calling into meetings or having virtual video calls.
 Does your computer have a built-in microphone and speaker?
 For Zoom, Skype, Microsoft Teams, and other online conferencing, you will need the following:

 Internet Connection – the faster the better, as slow connections may seriously impact your class experience.
 Wired connections are generally more stable than WiFi, but both will work.

-Web browser – Any web browser should do the trick—Microsoft Edge, Mozilla Firefox, Safari, and Chrome can all access UB web services including Zoom.
+Web browser – Any web browser should do the trick—Microsoft Edge, Mozilla Firefox, Safari, and Chrome can all access UBalt web services including Zoom.
 Internet Explorer will no longer be supported after August 17, 2021

 Microphone – often built in to recent-model laptops and webcams